MaryAnnaMoore07/Sudden_Network_Slowdown/README.md

 # Incident Investigation Report

-## 📘 Scenario:**
+## 📘 Scenario:
 During a routine performance review, a noticeable degradation in network performance was observed on several legacy systems within the 10.0.0.0/16 subnet.
 After eliminating the possibility of external DDoS activity, the security team began investigating potential internal causes.
 The current network configuration allows unrestricted internal traffic by default, and users have broad access to tools such as PowerShell and other potentially sensitive applications.
-Given these conditions, there is concern that a user may be conducting unauthorized activities—such as downloading large volumes of data or performing internal port scans—against other hosts on the local network.
+Given these conditions, there is concern that a user may be conducting unauthorized activities, such as downloading large volumes of data or performing internal port scans against other hosts on the local network.

 ---

 ## **📌 Incident Summary and Findings**

-🎯 Goal: Gather relevant data from logs, network traffic, and endpoints.
+- 🎯 Goal: Gather relevant data from logs, network traffic, and endpoints.
 Consider inspecting the logs for excessive successful/failed connections from any devices.
 If discovered, pivot and inspect those devices for any suspicious file or process events.
-🔍 Activity: Ensure data is available from all key sources for analysis.
+- 🔍 Activity: Ensure data is available from all key sources for analysis.
-📦 Log Tables to Analyze:
+- 📦 Log Tables to Analyze:
 DeviceNetworkEvents
 DeviceFileEvents
 DeviceProcessEvents